Jane Kim

 Jane Jungyon Kim (born July 9, 1977) is an American attorney and politician, and the first Korean American elected official in San Francisco.
 She represented San Francisco's District 6 on the Board of Supervisors between 2011 and 2019.
 She is a member of San Francisco's Democratic County Central Committee.
-She is executive director of the California Working Families Party.
+She was the inaugural executive director of the California Working Families Party.

 Prior to her election to the Board of Supervisors, Kim was a member and then president of the San Francisco Board of Education.
 In 2016, she ran for the 11th California State Senate District, but lost to Scott Wiener in a run-off election after finishing first place in the primary.
 She was a candidate for mayor in the 2018 San Francisco mayoral special election, finishing third with 24.03% of the first-round vote.

 She was the California political director and national regional political director for Bernie Sanders' 2020 presidential campaign.
+In 2026, Kim announced she would run in the 2026 California Insurance Commissioner election.

 Early life and education

 Jane Kim was born in Manhattan on July 9, 1977, to South Korean parents who immigrated to the U.S. from Seoul in 1971.

 Kim grew up learning both the English and Korean languages.
 Her mother owned a store selling women's clothing.
 Her father joined Kiss Products, a global cosmetics company, while she was in college.
 At age 14, Kim began studying taekwondo, eventually earning a black belt.
 She was involved with community activism, especially the issue of homelessness.
 While attending Spence School, a New York prep school, she stopped reciting the Pledge of Allegiance in her teens—she rejected the Pledge words "with liberty and justice for all," because she saw that LGBT people were not treated equally.

-Kim graduated from Stanford University with a bachelor's degree in Political Science and Asian American Studies.
-She settled in San Francisco and attended UC Berkeley School of Law.
+Kim graduated from Stanford University with a bachelor's degree in political science and Asian American studies.
+She settled in San Francisco and attended the UC Berkeley School of Law.
 Kim earned a J.D. degree and was admitted to the State Bar of California in 2009.